gitbls/sdm/README.md

 * Edit sdm-base-installs to select the packages you want to install
 * Using Raspbian Full?
 You probably won't need sdm-X-installs.
 * Using Raspbian Lite and want X Windows?
 Start with sdm-X installs, or not.
 Your choice.
-* For other customizations, copy sdm-customphase to a file of your choice, and edit away.
+* For other customizations, copy sdm-customphase to a location of your choice, and edit away.
 Be aware of the two phases:
     * Phase 0: Script has access to the host file system.
 Great time to copy files from the host system or the network into your IMG file
     * Phase 1: Running inside the nspawn container, so can't access the host file system, but you can add users, etc.
 * Edit /usr/local/sdm/sdm-1piboot/1piboot.conf and change the values appropriately for your locale, keymap, timezone, and WiFi Country.